 The Department of Child Safety (DCS) and the State of Arizona Ombudsman-Citizens’ Aide Office

-Various statutes in the Arizona Revised Statutes Titles 8 and 41, require the Department of Child Safety (DCS) to permit the State of Arizona Ombudsman-Citizens’ Aide Office unrestricted access to all DCS records, with few exceptions.
+Various statutes in the Arizona Revised Statutes Titles 8 and 41, require the Department of Child Safety (DCS) to permit the State of Arizona Ombudsman-Citizens’ Aide Office (AZOCA) unrestricted access to all DCS records, with few exceptions.
 Since the State of Arizona Ombudsman-Citizens’ Aide office is not part of DCS, but an independent office of the Arizona Legislature, DCS does not have authority over our office.
 This statutory requirement helps to ensure transparency of DCS, and fairness for individuals involved in the DCS process.

 Arizona Revised Statutes require that DCS provide specific documents (notices) when they take temporary custody of a child (Temporary Custody Notice), or when an individual is the subject of a DCS Investigation (Notice of Duty to Inform).
 These notices inform the recipients of their rights, and provide details and contact information for the Arizona Ombudsman-Citizens’ Aide Office.